AyrA/YtStream/README.md

 that they don't request new data for a long time, causing the server to close the connection.

-YtStream supports a setting that delivers data with the exact speed needed to play it back, with an added 3 second buffer.
+YtStream supports a setting that delivers data with the exact speed needed to play it back, with an added buffer of a few seconds.

 ### Removal of non-music sections